Site visits

-Site Visits on the afternoon of Monday 20 October and Wednesday 22 October are included in Full Registrations.
-Delegates with Full Registration will be sent a form to select their preferred site visit(s), with the form distributed in the order registrations were completed.
+Site visits are scheduled on the afternoons of Monday 20 October and Wednesday 22 October as outlined in the program and described below.
+The visits are included in Full and Day Registrations (Monday and Wednesday).
+Delegates will be sent a form to select their preferred site visit(s), with the form distributed in the order registrations were completed.
 Please note spots on the site visits are limited.

 Registrations are opening soon.